YahnisElsts/wp-update-server/README.md

 3. Copy the Zip file to the `/packages` subdirectory.
 4. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` in your browser.
 You should see a JSON document containing various details of your plugin (name, version and so on).

-**Tip:** Use the JSONView extension ([Firefox version](https://addons.mozilla.org/en-US/firefox/addon/10869/),  [Chrome version](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).) to pretty-print JSON in your browser.
+**Tip:** Use the JSONView extension ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/10869/),  [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)) to pretty-print JSON in your browser.

 When creating the Zip file, make sure the plugin files are inside a directory and not at the archive root.
 For example, lets say you have a plugin called "My Cool Plugin" and it lives inside `/wp-content/plugins/my-cool-plugin`.
 The ZIP file should be named `my-cool-plugin.zip` and it should contain the following: